Skip to main content

 Establishing and managing transcription session

 To achieve real-time transcription of audio data, we use the streaming API provided by the service.
 The process begins by connecting to a WebSocket endpoint.
-Since WebSocket clients typically do not support adding custom headers, we pass the access_token as a URL parameter:
+When possible, send the bearer token via the Authorization header; fall back to a query parameter only if your environment does not allow custom headers.

 The message listener contains the core logic for handling the communication protocol.
 As described in the API specification, the server may emit various message types, so the callback must be able to handle all of them.